-All instances of medical license discipline are reported to the National Practitioner Data Bank and the Federation of State Medical Boards and is permanent unless removed or modified by the reporting entity.
+All instances of medical license discipline are reported to the National Practitioner Data Bank and the Federation of State Medical Boards, and the record is permanent unless removed or modified by the reporting entity.
 Since potential license discipline can be so costly to the career you have poured your time and resources into, you must be diligent in your response to and defense of any complaint made against your license or any impending investigation.

-Florida Statute section 458.331 defines the actions that can lead to license discipline.
-The statute specifically delineates over fifty topics that can lead to license discipline.
-Some of these categories are construed very broadly, such as a criminal conviction that “directly relates to the practice of medicine or the ability to practice medicine.”
-Predictably, virtually any criminal conviction is construed by the Department as potentially relating to your ability to practice medicine.
-Similarly, the section proscribes the failure to “perform any statutory or legal obligation placed upon a licensed physician.”
-This catch-all provision appears in many complaints, and is construed very broadly by Florida’s courts.
+Florida Statute § 458.331 lists over fifty actions that can lead to license discipline.
+Some of these are construed very broadly.
+For example, a criminal conviction that “directly relates to the practice of medicine or the ability to practice medicine” is typically construed by the Department of Health to mean virtually any criminal conviction.
+Likewise, the failure to “perform any statutory or legal obligation placed upon a licensed physician” is a catch-all provision that appears in many complaints.

-Florida’s physicians have been targeted in personal injury suits for medical malpractice at a historic rate, causing many physicians to leave the practice of medicine, move to other states, or stop carrying malpractice insurance.
-These suits are frequently unfounded or frivolous, but even a frivolous allegation will frequently result in a report to AHCA and investigation by the Department of Health.
+Florida’s physicians have been targeted in personal injury lawsuits for medical malpractice at a historic rate, causing many physicians to leave the practice of medicine, move to other states, or stop carrying malpractice insurance.
+These lawsuits are frequently unfounded or frivolous, but even a frivolous allegation can result in a complaint being filed with, and subsequently investigated by, the Department of Health.

-Drug or Alcohol Abuse / PRN
+Drug or Alcohol Abuse Investigations and Complaints

 Criminal Arrests and Convictions

-As noted above, virtually any arrest can place your medical license in peril.
+Virtually any arrest can place your medical license in peril.
 DUI, alcohol-related reckless driving, domestic violence, allegations of healthcare fraud or kickbacks, and most other arrests can result in license discipline.

 As a physician, if you receive a complaint from the Department of Health or if you are the subject of a criminal investigation, the following actions are absolutely necessary:

-- Seek counsel from an attorney experienced in criminal law and administrative matters with the Department of Health and the Board of Medicine, no matter how frivolous the allegation may be.
+- Seek counsel from an attorney experienced in both criminal law and administrative matters with the Department of Health and the Board of Medicine, no matter how frivolous the allegation may be.